An Article

 Ayana Campbell Smith By Ayana Campbell Smith // 10.18.2023

-Software starts just like most contracted projects: Information gathering, mapping needs to best practices, and surfacing the hard stuff.
+Software starts just like most contracted projects: information gathering, mapping needs to best practices, and surfacing the hard stuff.
 We (like many other digital agencies) call this exercise discovery.
 By the time discovery is over, everyone on the team should have a clear idea of what’s being built, how it’s being built, and who it’s being built for.

 In practice, that means asking a bunch of questions, reading documentation, researching, and asking even more questions.